Innovate your daily occurrence book: Prepare for threats

-At the end of shift, when the security officer closes the DOB, a prompt appears to to comment on the threat.
-For example, protests in London.
+At the end of shift, when the security officer closes the occurrence book, a prompt appears asking the officer to comment on a threat.
+For example,

-For example, on Monday a security officer opens the daily occurrence book and receives a notification about a threat forecast for midday, Tuesday.
-Therefore, after Tuesday’s shift ends and the security officer closes the DOB, a prompt to make an entry appears.
+Imagine a security officer opens a daily occurrence book on a Monday and receives a notification about protests in London forecast for midday, Tuesday.
+In this instance, when the security officer closes the occurrence book on Tuesday, a prompt to make an entry appears.

 Our Threat AI service gives awareness and understanding of threats relevant to your organisation.
 As a result, time consuming tasks such as web searches are a thing of the past.